LukasDerBaum42/BrainFuck-/README.md

 | `n` | Any number of bytes (wildcard) |

 Slots are separated by commas.
+You can use `:` to specify a slot's type.
+Type annotations are optional for normal functions and macros but required for for external functions.

 ### Calling